Advertising on LinkedIn vs Facebook

-3. This article is based on my own experience working with businesses running similar campaigns on BOTH Facebook and LinkedIn.
+3. This article is based on my own experience working with businesses using my done-for-you lead generation services running similar campaigns on BOTH Facebook and LinkedIn.

 What some people say: You can’t target business owners on Facebook very well.
 LinkedIn is the only channel that effectively does this.

-The truth: You can target business people on both channels effectively
+The truth: You can target business people on both LinkedIn and Facebook effectively

 - Job title

 Facebook has a lot of data on what people do and like.
-This means, that if you’re looking to target business owners who are also interested in self-development and follow online influencers like Gary Vaynerchuk, you can do this on Facebook (and not on LinkedIn).
-Or, if you’re looking to target business owners who are interested in sports, again, you can do this on Facebook very well.
+This means, that if you’re looking to target business owners on Facebook ads who are also interested in self-help or who follow online influencers, you can do this on Facebook (and not on LinkedIn).
+Or, if you’re looking to target business owners who are ALSO interested in sports, again, you can do this on Facebook very well.

 Another advantage Facebook has is that the social media channel has a much larger audience than LinkedIn.
-Facebook has over 2.2 Billion active users, compared to LinkedIn’s 450+ million active users.
-Facebook also has the added advantage of owning Instagram (over 800+ million active users).
+Facebook has over 2.4+ billion active users, compared to 450+ million active LinkedIn users.
+Facebook also has the added advantage of owning Instagram (over 1+ billion active users).

 Because more people use Facebook, there’s a higher chance you can find and target the people you’re looking for.